Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

 > Given an array of intervals representing`N` appointments, find out if a person can <b>attend all the appointments</b>.

-The problem follows the <b>Merge Intervals</b> pattern.
+The problem follows the [Merge Intervals pattern](#pattern-4--merge-intervals).
 We can sort all the intervals by `startTime` and then check if any two intervals overlap.
 A person will not be able to attend all appointments if any two appointments overlap.
 ````js
 function canAttendAllAppointments(appointmentTimes) {
   //sort intervals by start time